chunksetup(1) General Commands Manual chunksetup(1)

 file-001.in, and OUTPUTFILE is replaced by comfile-001.out, and simi-

 larly for the following files.
-Each file contains a command to remove
+If a single-line command is entered

 comfile-nnn.in, so only the output chunks accumulate as the files are